JDoan03/Chat-App-131/README.md

 - Chat App Name
 - May 17, 2022
 ## Overview
+We are building a chat app to allow students to communicate with their teacher.
+The teacher wants to restrict certain student’s capabilities within the app to ensure the app is for school purposes.
+We have been requested by our client to a chat application that is better fitted for her needs.
 ## Purpose
+The current chat application platform that our client uses are not user friendly and/or have their limitations on what they are capabable of.
+Our teacher wants a single page application to enable teacher to student real-time messaging during remote instruction.
 ## Customer/Client
+Our client is a fifth grade teacher that currently uses other chat platforms to assist during remote instruction.
 ## Feature Summary (list and describe each feature)
 ## Issue Summary (list and describe all issues)
 ## Installation